 Next-generation geothermal applies subsurface engineering technologies leveraged by the oil & gas industry, such as hydraulic fracturing, that have caused environmental harms in the past and can create community trust concerns.
 Early engagement with communities and thoughtful analysis that delineates differences and proposes mitigations for risks can help ensure these harms do not occur in the next-generation geothermal industry.
 Because the industry is at the pilot scale and on the cusp of scaled expansion, an opportunity exists to collaboratively develop processes and methods for reservoir creation that eliminate or minimize the use of hazardous materials.
-Engaging in early, frequent, transparent, and two-way dialogue with communities can provide a strong foundation of community trust, which is why DOE has committed to mandatory early community engagement on all funded demonstration projects.
+Engaging in early, frequent, transparent, and two-way dialogue with communities can provide a strong foundation of community trust.

-The most pertinent environmental impacts that next-generation geothermal operators consider are air quality, water quantity, water quality, and induced felt seismicity:
+The most pertinent environmental impacts that next-generation geothermal operators consider are air quality, water quality, water quality, and induced felt seismicity: